Welcome, Guest ( Login )

 Email Me When Ready

 Wide flat-topped clusters of white flowers are produced in spring atop sturdy stems adorned with deep green finely cut deep green foliage.
 American Wild Carrot, Daucus pusillus, is a native annual common to roadsides throughout much of the US and is commonly confused with the non-native Queen Anne's Lace, Daucus carota, which is a parent to the common Carrot.
 The flowers attract bees and other garden beneficials and once through flowering the flattened clusters curl upward at the outer edges creating a protected 'nest' of ripening seeds.
+Caterpillar host: Black Swallowtail and Anise Swallowtail.
 The American Wild Carrot makes an easy addition to naturalistic roadside plantings, meadows, and prairies where it readily reseeds on exposed soils.
 Full sun is preferred in average to well-drained soils.
 Item# 12027

 USDA Cold Hardiness Zones: Annual - 6,7,8,9,10